“What Flowers Indicate:

 Coming to terms with these images, which are in stark contrast to the safer and cultivated versions appearing in the United States, we meet with a number of powerful insights into the emergence of folk practice.
 Here we see a pattern that goes beyond Santa Muerte’s devotional tradition and into assumptions made when facing any tradition emerging outside of cultural orthodoxy and institutionalization.
 This quest leads us into some odd and unexpected territory as we encounter the interstice of mass distribution and the commercialization of the cultural zeitgeist.

 For those saturated in the ironies of popular culture the Mountain t-shirt company has become notorious for its animal shirt designs, one of the more popular ones being three wolves poised melodramatically mid-howl against a full moon.
-Available at Walmart, Spencers, and many other stores catering to less discerning markets, these products have the distinction of being rather culturally radioactive, and even wearing them in jest requires a rarified self conceit to pull off.
-They conjure cultural stereotypes of basement dwelling gamers, or socially awkward pagans, more than a righteous representation of Holy Death’s devotions, yet it is here that we find a clue to Santa Muerte’s original commercial iconography.
+Available at Walmart, Spencers, and many other stores catering to the popular markets, these products have the distinction of being rather culturally radioactive.
+They conjure cultural stereotypes of socially awkward neo-pagans, more than a righteous representation of Holy Death’s devotions, yet it is here that we find a clue to Santa Muerte’s original commercial iconography.

 If you are a savvy entrepreneur in the Mexican market, looking to quickly capitalize on the growth of a popular tradition, or if you are an intent devotee looking to represent La Nina Bonita through your clothing, where would you start?
 There aren’t any companies making Santa Muerte specific shirts, nor does it make commercial sense that there would be, you don’t have access to a graphic design team or the proper printing facilities, you’re also limited in terms of time, money and transportation, so you grab the first thing that fits the bill within your environment.
 In Santa Muerte’s case this just happened to be shirts with illustrations of the Grim Reaper, and that’s where the Mountain T-Shirt company comes in.